Esau Chulu: Electoral Commission of Zambia and Other

 Justice Chulu was appointed as a Commissioner of the Electoral Commission of Zambia (ECZ) in December of 2009 by former Zambian president Rupiah Banda.
 The ECZ mission statement is to "effectively manage the electoral process to deliver credible elections."

 In 2015, Justice Chulu was appointed as Chairperson of the committee by former Zambian president Edgar Lungu.
 This decision was met with both political and popular support.
-Movement for Multi-Party Democracy President Nevers Mumba, Foundation for Democratic Process executive director McDonald Chipenzi, United Party for National Development spokesperson Charles Kakoma, and Southern African Center for the Constructive Resolution of Disputes executive diretor Boniface Cheembe publicly supported Justice Chulu's appointment.
+Movement for Multi-Party Democracy President Nevers Mumba, Foundation for Democratic Process executive director McDonald Chipenzi, United Party for National Development spokesperson Charles Kakoma, and Southern African Center for the Constructive Resolution of Disputes executive director Boniface Cheembe publicly supported Justice Chulu's appointment.
 Justice Chulu replaced previous chairperson Irene Mambilima, who was appointed Chief Justice.
 Former president Lungu also appointed two commissioners to serve with Justice Chulu: Women for Change executive director Emily Sikazwe and Pemba member of Parliament (MP) David Matongo.

 As Chairperson of the Electoral Commission of Zambia, Justice Chulu presided over the 2016 and 2021 Zambian general elections.
 International election observers commended the transparent and peaceful polls, but criticized the lack of freedom of assembly and movement.

 Justice Chulu is also a member of the Commonwealth Magistrates and Judges Association (CMJA).